 This is a topic that I keep coming back to day after busy day so I expanded upon an old post with some new thoughts.
 It’s a constant challenge of mine, as a working from home wife and mom.
 I hope you find some encouragement in these honest musings of mine and realize that you are not alone.
 Because there is hope when your to do list is never done.

 The day started out well enough.
 I was full of good intentions and motivation.
-I woke up an hour before the kids (as has become my best new habit) and wrote a custom book on the couch, cozy under warm blankets.
+I woke up an hour before the kids and wrote a custom book on the couch, cozy under warm blankets.

 All the kids actually slept past 6 o’clock so I had time to work a bit and plan my day in my bullet journal before breakfast time.
 The kids woke up and I made the requested oatmeal before getting all 3 dressed and sending Nathan off to school with Daddy.